How to deal with Workplace Stress?

 - The economic effects of the Covid-19 pandemic have made some organizations lay off employees and thus increased workloads for their remaining employees.

-Take practical steps to manage your Stress.
-Here are some suggestions:
+What are Some practical steps to manage your Stress?

 *Workplace discrimination or verbal abuse are some stressors that may need a manager’s intervention.